rq/rq/docs/docs/workers.md

 worker = Worker.find_by_key('rq:worker:name')

-worker.successful_job_count  # Number of jobs finished successfully worker.failed_job_count. # Number of failed jobs processed by this worker worker.total_working_time  # Number of time spent executing jobs
+worker.successful_job_count  # Number of jobs finished successfully worker.failed_job_count # Number of failed jobs processed by this worker worker.total_working_time  # Number of time spent executing jobs
 {% endhighlight %}

-## Taking down workers
+## Taking Down Workers

 If, at any time, the worker receives `SIGINT` (via Ctrl+C) or `SIGTERM` (via `kill`), the worker wait until the currently running task is finished, stop